 With 9,129 fans in attendance, the smallest crowd in the 19-year history of the ballpark, the Orioles lose to Tampa Bay at Camden Yards, 5-1.
 The club, off to a 1-6 start in the new season, has scored only three runs in their last three games.

-Unable to use their own stadium due to the extensive damage caused by last month's massive earthquake and tsunami, the Rakuten Eagles beat the Chiba Lotte Marines at QVC Marine Field, 6-4, in Japan's Pacific League opener.
-The crowd of 22,525 attending the game was not disturbed when an aftershock from an earthquake in Chiba earlier in the day could be felt at the ballpark.
+The Rakuten Eagles, unable to use their stadium due to the extensive damage caused by last month's massive earthquake and tsunami, beat the Chiba Lotte Marines at QVC Marine Field, 6-4, in Japan's Pacific League opener.
+The crowd of 22,525 attending the game is not disturbed after feeling an aftershock at the ballpark caused by an earthquake in Chiba earlier in the day.